centrifuge/documentation/docs/use/invest/index.md

 ![](./images/drop_modal_invest.png#width=400px)

 - This will open Metamask to confirm the transaction
-  - If you are using Metamask without a hardware wallet there will one transaction to confirm
+  - If you are using Metamask without a hardware wallet there will be only one transaction to confirm
-  - If you are using a hardware wallet there will be two transactions to confirm at your first transaction (First `Token Approval` then the `Invest Order`).
-For all your folling investments there will only be one confirmation in Metamask
+  - If you are using a hardware wallet you will be prompted to confirm two transactions: first, `Token Approval` then the `Invest Order`.
+For all your following investments, only one confirmation in Metamask will be required
 - Your sucessfully locked order will be displayed in the component

 ![](./images/drop_modal_order.png#width=400px)